 In developing/updating this AQAP, we have worked with other local authorities, agencies, businesses and the local community to improve local air quality.
 Schedule 11 of the Environment Act 1995 requires local authorities to consult the bodies listed in Table 4-1.
 In addition, we have undertaken the following stakeholder engagement:

-- Presented the report on the website

-- · Promoted the AQAP through social media
+- Presented the report on the City Council website - Promoted the AQAP through social media

-- Articles in local newspaper?

 The response to our consultation stakeholder engagement is given in Appendix A.

 Table 4-1 - Consultation Undertaken